Board of Directors

 Community service resonates with Jason Truscott.
 For the last 110 years, members of his family have lived, worked and contributed to building community in the Creston Valley.
 In that time, he says, “Truscotts have also received so much from the valley it’s almost impossible to find a way to pay it back.”

-Jason spent 10 years in Vancouver, seven in London and additional time in the Kootenays in his career, and looks forward to further building the CKF endowment.
+Jason spent 10 years in Vancouver, 7 in London and additional time in the Kootenays in his career, and looks forward to further building the CKF endowment.

 “I want to help ensure we’re distributing funds according to our donors’ wishes and coming up with new ideas,” he says.
 “What I do in my career (Financial Advisor) is to be a broker of sorts, build bridges from services to people, people to services.”